 You want Pure Cool?
 We got it.
 Now, Dyson already makes beautiful things for moving air around and slightly-less-sexy (but T3 Award-nominated) things for moving air around and humidifying it.
 Now it makes the bafflingly named Pure Cool Link.
-It's a similarly attractive thing for moving air around and cleaning it, for not a great deal more than its non-purifying fans.
+It's a similarly attractive thing for moving air around and cleaning it (a la the best air purifiers), for not a great deal more than its non-purifying Dyson fans (opens in new tab).
 Which seems like a decent deal, to us.

 Modern houses - and particularly flats - tend to have terrible air quality.
 That, ironically, is thanks to their excellent insulation and double glazing - you just can't win, sometimes.
 And if you use scented candles, air fresheners, Glade plug-ins and the like, that just makes matters worse, adding further fumes to the chemical stew that is your home's atmosphere.

 It's not possible to say what the health effects of all this are, or even if there are any, but it's fair to say that a home full of smog is not a good thing.
 Enter Dyson Pure Cool, a typically attractive, well-engineered (over 350 prototypes were tested during its design process) and premium-priced object of air-moving desire.